Science and technology in Kazakhstan: Science Fund

 The State Programme for Scientific Development 2007−2012 stipulated that the Science Fund should channel 25% of all science funding by 2010.
-However, after the global financial crisis hit in 2008, the government's contribution to the fund dropped.
+However, after the 2008 financial crisis, the government's contribution to the fund dropped.
 The fund adapted by offering more flexible terms, such as interest- and tax-free loans, and by extending the loan period up to 15 years.
 In parallel, Kazakh scientists were encouraged to reach out to Western partners.

 Trends in education and research

 Kazakhstan devotes less to education (2.8% of GDP in 2014) than either Kyrgyzstan (5.5% of GDP in 2014) or Tajikistan (5.2% of GDP in 2014).
 The share of GDP devoted to higher education has remained stable since 2005 but modest: 0.43% of GDP in 2014.
 Kazakhstan has nevertheless made great strides in improving the quality of education over the past decade.
 It now plans to generalize quality education by raising the standard of all secondary schools to the level of its Nazarabayev Intellectual Schools by 2020, which foster critical thinking, autonomous research, a deep analysis of information and proficiency in Kazakh, English and Russian.
 Kazakhstan is generalizing the teaching of foreign languages at school and university, in order to facilitate international ties.
 Nazarbayev University has been designed as an international research university.
 The Kazakh government has pledged to increase university scholarships by 25% by 2016.

 In 2007, the government adopted the three-tier bachelor's, master's and PhD degree system, which is gradually replacing the Soviet system of Candidates and Doctors of Science.
 In 2010, Kazakhstan became the only Central Asian member of the Bologna Process.
 This process seeks to harmonize higher education systems in order to create a European Higher Education Area.
 Several higher education institutions in Kazakhstan (90 of which are private) are members of the European University Association.

 In 2013, the higher education sector performed 31% of research in 2013 and employed more than half (54%) of researchers.
 There were 1,046 researchers per million inhabitants in Kazakhstan (in head counts).
 In Central Asia, only Uzbekistan has a greater researcher density: 1,097 per million population in 2011.
 The global average in 2014 was 1,083 researchers per million population (in full-time equivalents).

 Kazakhstan has maintained gender parity since the disintegration of the Soviet Union in the early 1990s.
 In 2013, 51.5% of Kazakh researchers were women.
 Kazakh women dominated medical and health research and represented 45–55% of researchers in engineering and technology.
 In the business sector, every second researcher was a woman.